c-he/perm/README.md

 ## Acknowledgements

-- Our head mesh is created by [Avatar Neo](https://avatarneo.com/).
+- Our head mesh is created by [AVATAR NEO](https://avatarneo.com/).
 - Our code structure is based on [EG3D](https://github.com/NVlabs/eg3d).
 - Our naming convention and model formulation are heavily influenced by [SMPL](https://smpl.is.tue.mpg.de/).